rehierl/node-tree-outliner/3-basic-design/3-3-0-design-4.md

 "subsequences of subsequent siblings" and not "of strictly subsequent siblings".

 **Memory hook**
-A reduced sequence, and even its section, can loosely be described as "a sequence of siblings".
+A reduced sequence, and therefore even a section, can loosely be described as "a sequence of siblings".

 Note that, in an ordered tree of nodes, the context of a current node has